 Common symptoms of CPTSD.

 1. Flashbacks.
-Reliving events from the past, intense distress, vivid nightmares, intrusive thoughts, physical body pain.
+Reliving events from the past, intense distress, vivid nightmares, intrusive thoughts, and physical body pain.

 2. Anxiety.
 Sense of dread, feeling on edge, becoming easily upset or angry, disturbed sleep, easily angered or aggressive, self-destructive behaviour.

 3. Paranoid, difficulty with beliefs.
 Not being able to trust others, feelings that no one understands, feelings that nowhere is safe, overwhelming feelings of sadness, emptiness, pain or guilt, and self-blame.

 4. Self-destructive.
 Difficulty in holding down a job, difficulty in maintaining relationships or friendships, inability to cope with change,

 5. Self-harm.
 Suicidal thoughts, self-harming, anxiety, panic attacks, depression.

 Miss diagnosis is common, as with NPD, BPD and CPTSD, people suffering from any of these can all potentially have difficulty maintaining a relationship, they can have explosive bouts of anger, they can cause arguments, they can throw things, they can threaten self-harm, (why it’s always vital to take these threats seriously and seek support for them, even if the support isn’t from you.) the can all potentially have difficulty holding down a job, all drive recklessly, all overindulged in spending, they can all potentially use drugs legal or illegal to self-soothe, they can all possibly be paranoid.